File: how to nourish, style and maintain your hair?

 "Hello!
 I am an artistic director at Artley and an image coach for actors, models and public figures.

-After multiple professional experiences and numerous trips around the world, I came to Paris, “City of Lights”, where hairdressing very naturally presented itself to me as a passion.
+After multiple professional experiences and numerous trips around the world, I came to Paris, the “City of Lights”, where hairdressing very naturally presented itself to me as a passion.

 (Photo credits: Christophe Adric)